-Canobolas Public School staff model, explicitly teach, recognise and reinforce positive student behaviour and behavioural expectations.
-The Positive Living Skills program consists of evidence-based strategies used daily by teachers to teach self-regulation, reduce impulsivity, increase focus and strengthen peer networks.
+Eugowra Public School staff model, explicitly teach, recognise and reinforce positive student behaviour and behavioural expectations.

 We acknowledge that not all students are encouraged by the same thing or in the same ways.
 Younger students may be more motivated by adult attention while older students are typically more motivated by peer attention, activities, privileges, or freedom.
 When learning new skills, students need immediate and frequent reinforcement and as they develop mastery they respond to intermittent and long-term reinforcement to maintain their social behavioural efforts.